Run Home to Mama: The Bug Pages

 I would not even begin working on propane systems without a leak detector.
 I ordered and received this little guy before doing any of the other work.
 I tested it to my satisfaction before starting anything.
 I like my eyebrows.
 I want them to stay on my face.

 When I received the tank-mount, I took it out to the trailer and started planning a mounting strategy.
 Turns out it was a unistrut solution, which comes as no surprise.
-Two lengths of stut, four 90's and 3/8" bolts, washers and nylock nuts and we are solidly attached to the frame.
+Two lengths of strut, four 90's and 3/8" bolts, washers and nylock nuts and we are solidly attached to the frame.

 This regulator is really nice.
 It has selection switch that lets me pick the active tank.
 It has a window that is empty when there is gas in the active tank, and shows a red flag when that tank is empty.
 It automatically switches to the reserve tank when the selected tank is empty.
 Then you disconnect the empty tank and get it filled or replaced.
 Easy peasey.